 If you’ve come here looking for info on central air or mini-split ductless systems, sorry, we have nothing valuable to add.
 Those are permanent installations with too many factors unique to each home for us to cover effectively here.
 Talk to a professional if you’re interested in a system like that.

 After you turn on the AC for the first time, if you hear any obvious high-pitched whining for more than a few minutes, you might have gotten a dud.
-ACs aren’t supposed to sound like that, and it’s worth trying to exchange the unit.
+Wait 24 hours to give the refrigerant a chance to settle, and try again.
+If it doesn’t improve, exchange the unit.
+ACs aren’t supposed to sound like that.

 Every air conditioner has a filter to block dust from getting into the important parts of the system.
 It’s sort of like the lint filter on a clothes dryer.
 It usually slides out from the front of the unit.
 You should clean this every month to keep air flowing properly.
 Most modern units (including all the models we tested) will have a light to remind you to do this after every 250 hours of use.